Visit our keyboard shortcuts docs for details

-Over 50 miles of challenging backcountry roads access campsites, trailheads and many natural and cultural features.
-All of these roads require high-clearance, four-wheel-drive vehicles.
-Inexperienced drivers are discouraged from attempting these roads as the risk of vehicle damage is great and towing expenses typically exceed $1,000.
+About 50 miles of challenging backcountry roads lead to campsites, trailheads, and many natural and cultural features.
+All of these roads require high-clearance, low range four-wheel-drive vehicles.
+Inexperienced drivers should not attempt these roads.
+There is a high risk of vehicle damage, and towing costs usually exceed $1,500.

-Permits are required for all overnight trips in the backcountry.
-During the spring and fall, demand for permits frequently exceeds the number available.
-If you plan to visit Canyonlands during peak season, it is recommended that you make reservations well in advance.
+In spring and fall, demand for overnight permits frequently exceeds the number available.
+If you plan to visit Canyonlands during peak season, we recommend that you make reservations well in advance.

 Backcountry Vehicle Campsites